Background

 Do I need learner driver insurance to practise in a family car?

-Yes - if you want to practise in someone else's car, you need to be insured to drive it.
+Yes.
+If you want to practise in someone else's car, you need to be insured to drive it.
 You can either be added as a named driver on their policy, or take out a separate learner driver insurance policy.
 Standalone learner insurance protects the car owner's no claims bonus and is usually the better option.

 How much does fuel cost for a learner driver?